forestgrape/coronavirus/4_immunological/concepts_of_immunology.md

  -->

-## Immune Cells
+## Immune System Members

+### Intra Cellular Immunity
+The intracellular immunity is cell type dependent and varies much, even within an organism.
+Most cells a surveillance system of different receptors supervise in a [default allow scheme](../8_data/data.md#default-allow) and the cell intern RNA is strictly monitored often by a [default deny scheme](../8_data/data.md#default-deny) i.e. only RNA which looks good is translated to proteins.

-### Redistribution of Immune Cells
+#### Self Checks of Cells
 [in work]
+Self checks of the cells:
+* RNA sequence inspection and possibly silencing
+* Detect foreign RNA e.g. double stranded
+* Detect stress e.g. Ribosome permanently producing.

+Upon detection of anomalies, the cells can go into an alert state, ring the bells or even induce apoptosis.

+#### Extern Checks of Cells
+Cells present what they produce on the outside (via MHC 1 proteins): Immune cells (e.g. T cells) inspect these substances and can induce cell death and/or ring the bells.

-### Immune Cell Types
+### Immune Cells
+Immune cells are cells which have a direct immune function.

+> **In work and incomplete and inaccurate.**

 #### B Cells
+B cells can produce antibodies.

 #### T Cells
 * T cells are in the blood and locally in tissues.
 * T cells can check if cells do what they are supposed to do.
 Virus infected cells have a changed metabolism since they produce proteins encoded by the viruses.
 [T cells can detect](#extern-checks) the virus proteins exposed.
-* To control coronaviruses infections T cells are key [citation coming].
+* To control coronaviruses infections CD8 T cells are key [citation coming].

-> ###### Local T cell
-> *Tissue resident T cells* in literature, often shortened to *local T cells* on this page, are T cells which survey the tissues cells integrity.
-They move within tissues and and do not circulate with the blood. //previously shortened here as *local* T cells

-##### Distribution
+* T cells can prime [B cells](#b-cells).

+##### Locality of T Cells
 T cells are in the blood, in lymph nodes and resident T cells in tissues.
-Lymph nodes and tissue resident T cells are often at entry points for pathogens e.g. the mouth is a common entry point for viruses, so close to the mouth there are many T cells [in work].
+Lymph nodes and the mucosal sites are the places where pathogens arrival is most likely e.g. the mouth is a common entry point for viruses, so close to the mouth there are many T cells [in work].

+> ##### Tissue Resident T Cell
+> ##### Local T cell
+> *Tissue resident T cells* in literature, often shortened to *local T cells* on this page, are T cells which survey the tissues integrity.
+They reside and sometimes move within tissues but do not circulate with the blood.

 ##### T Cell Training
 [in work, to be completed and to be checked]
 1. _Bone Marrow:_ In the bone marrow new immune cells are produced.
 Some of the immune cells differentiate into T cells and move to the thymus. [to check and clarify].
-The genes encoding the T cell receptor (TCR) undergo somatic recombination => the TCRs differ from T cell to T cell.
-2. _Thymus:_ In the thymus it is checked if the cells have the right binding capabilities: The TCR should bind the MHC 1 receptors neither to weak nor to strong.
+2. _Thymus:_ The genes encoding the T cell receptor (TCR) undergo somatic recombination => the TCRs differ from T cell to T cell.
+In the thymus it is checked if the cells have the right binding capabilities: The TCR should bind the MHC 1 receptors neither to weak nor to strong.
 Don't attack self substances.
    * Fail (wrong MHC binding strength or self substances attacked) => trigger cell death (if goes wrong, an autoimmune disease can result)
    * Succeed (right MHC binding strength If the cell does *not* bind self) => send the cell to the lymph nodes.
 3. _Lymph Nodes:_ In the lymph nodes the cells are exposed to foreign substances.
 If a cell binds to unknown and harmful substances the cell is useful.
 If the cells is useful often replication is triggered.